Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \subsubsection{Dynamic Trajectory Planning and Manipulation Control}

-periodic excitation trajectories are widely used to generate data for dynamic model identification \cite{wensing2017linear,nadeau2022fast,wang2019convex}.
-These are typically based on the Fourier series and a combination of trigonometric functions \cite{swevers1997optimal}.
-Although they showed quite sufficient performance to identify a full set of inertial parameters, the total operation time is quite long (e.g., 35 seconds in \cite{nadeau2022fast}).
-Inspired by how humans identify and guess an unknown object by shaking it (e.g., amplitude and frequency of behavior decreases over time), we designed the dynamic trajectory as follows.
+Periodic excitation trajectories, often based on Fourier series and trigonometric functions, are commonly used for dynamic model identification \cite{wensing2017linear,nadeau2022fast,wang2019convex}.
+While effective, they can be time-consuming (e.g., 35 seconds in \cite{nadeau2022fast}).
+Inspired by how humans shake objects to identify them (with decreasing amplitude and frequency over time), we designed the dynamic trajectory as follows.